sprblm/The-Design-We-Open/Documenting Internet Shutdowns Workshop/design-for-internet-shutdowns-in-taiwan-report-en.md

 B. **Persona:** An academic user persona - Computer Engineer and Civic Journalist.
 Team Mojito chose this persona because they read about a similar case in the news.
 The familiarity helped them relate to the person's situation better.

-C. **Context:** The journalist%E2%80%99s paper exposed sensitive government information which has caused protests and unrest.
+C. **Context:** The journalist's paper exposed sensitive government information which has caused protests and unrest.
 He must try to escape the country safely, securing travel documents, and arranging safe passage for himself and his loved ones.
 Since he cannot use regular and common means of transport, he needs to find a way to cross the border via land.
 Through his journey he is unable to access the internet and must be cautious to maintain privacy, keep his whereabouts and identity hidden.

 D. **Goal:** To escape and secure a safe and discreet exit from the country for himself and his family.